-The worldwide network of magnetic observatories organised by Göttingen Magnetic Union was aimed at improving the knowledge of the configuration of the magnetic field over the Earth in general.
-Kreil realised that there are many questions that can only be answered from the observations made within a dense network on small territory.
-These include, e.g., the connection between the magnetic force and the nature of the earth's crust, the influence that different types of mountains may exert on the magnetic force or the dependence of the strength of the magnetic force on the altitude of the place of observation.
+The worldwide network of magnetic observatories organised by the Göttingen Magnetic Union was aimed at improving the knowledge of the configuration of the magnetic field over the Earth in general.
+Kreil realised that there are many questions that can only be answered using observations made within a dense network covering a small territory.
+These include, for example, the connection between the magnetic force and the nature of the Earth's crust, the influence that different types of mountains may exert on the magnetic force or the dependence of the strength of the magnetic force on the altitude of the observation location.

-Kreil discussed the idea of organising magnetic survey on the Bohemian territory among the members of the Royal Bohemian Society of Sciences and the Society supported him not only verbally but also financially.
-This allowed him to improve the instrumentation, especially to buy the Lamont's non-magnetic theodolite suitable for the measurements of the magnetic parameters D, H and I at field stations.
-The instrumentation further included a thermometer, as the measurement of magnetic intensity was temperature dependent for the available instruments at that time, a barometer for estimating altitude, astronomical theodolite for estimating longitude and latitude as well as a chronometer.
-Since the chronometer showed a daily deviation of more than $10 \, \mathrm{s}$ in the observatory's quiescent environment tests, it was assumed that in field conditions these deviations would be much greater.
-Therefore, Kreil used the astronomical theodolite also to accurately determine the time according to the Sun and the stars.
+Kreil discussed the idea of organising a magnetic survey in Bohemian territory among the members of the Royal Bohemian Society of Sciences, and the society supported him not only verbally but also financially.
+This allowed him to improve the instrumentation, especially with respect to the purchase of the Lamont's non-magnetic theodolite, which was suitable for measurements of the magnetic parameters D, H and I at field stations.
+The instrumentation further included a thermometer, as the measurement of magnetic intensity was temperature dependent for the available instruments at that time; a barometer for estimating altitude; an astronomical theodolite for estimating longitude and latitude; and a chronometer.
+As the chronometer showed a daily deviation of more than 10 s in the observatory's quiescent environment tests, it was assumed that these deviations would be much greater under field conditions.
+Therefore, Kreil also used the astronomical theodolite to accurately determine the time according to the Sun and the stars.